HRDAG/Chi-MP-data-story/README.md

 # Chi-MP-data-story
 This is intended to be a public repo that uses the HRDAG/US-II-MP missing persons database as an input to a brief series of Jupyter notebooks, covering various themes that make up the data story behind missing persons reports in Chicago, IL..

+# dataset
+The dataset used in this repo is an export from a private parent repo, HRDAG/US-II-MP, which takes a collection of documents received through FOIA requests as input and builds a formatted table to use for analysis.
+As the investigation is ongoing, the data in that parent repo continues into 2023 and includes an expanding list of features, but here we limit the dataset to 1 January 2000 - 31 December 2022 and features we intend to include in analysis.

 # Topics

 ### 1. What is an event?